Is Acupuncture Covered by Insurance in Alberta?

 Some employers offer Health Spending Accounts (HSAs) that cover acupuncture even when group benefits don't

-Many patients find that a focused course of treatment is far more cost-effective than ongoing medication management for the same condition
+A focused course of treatment is often far more cost-effective than ongoing medication management for the same condition

 What Does Acupuncture Cost in Calgary?